lucijabrezocnik/cover-letter-latex/README.md

-# cover-letter-latex
+# Cover letter template

-A cover letter template for a journal paper submission in Latex
+A cover letter template for a journal paper submission in Latex.